Feasibility of thermal energy plants

 Before implementing a thermal energy plant, you want to know if the plan is technically and environmentally feasible and if the business case is solid.
 Trustworthy evidence of a plant’s viability is essential when persuading financial institutions to invest or governments of long-term energy stability.

-DNV GL helps you answer these questions through a fully independent techno-economic feasibility study.
+DNV helps you answer these questions through a fully independent techno-economic feasibility study.
 This gives a completely objective and impartial view on your potential ideas and the risks involved with your investment.

 Our service covers the complete thermal energy project development: from conceptual design to engineering support and consultancy services.
 It includes a technologic option analysis based on locality, fuel availability, import and export prices of the preferred fuel and product, and dispatch possibilities.
 Working closely with you, we develop all the essential technical and economic assumptions and boundary conditions for your new investment and define possible technical solutions.
 Technically and environmentally viable concepts are assessed on economic grounds.
 We also define technical and environmental constraints, and identify actions to mitigate risks for potential show-stoppers.
 The most promising solutions are then selected based on economic criteria such as levelised cost of energy, net present value, Opex and Capex.